Ulceby, North Lincolnshire

 Ulceby is a village and civil parish in North Lincolnshire, England.
 It is situated 0.5 mi north from the A180 road, 10 mi north-west from Grimsby and 14 mi east from Scunthorpe.
 Ulceby is a rural village surrounded by fields, farms and the nearby villages of Habrough, Wootton and Croxton.

+The first part of the name is an Old Norse name (Úlfr), and the by means farmstead.

 At the 2001 census the village had a population of 1,500 in 631 households, and at the 2011 census the village had grown to 1,711.